Hiring A Personal Care Assistant: Arranging Your Own Care

 Some people prefer not to hire a personal assistant and instead choose an alternative option.

-Using a care agency
+Using a Care Agency

 Some people who want care at home may choose to use a care agency rather than a personal assistant.
 If you choose this option, you would have visits from carers following your agreed-upon care plan.
 This avoids the need to become an employer.